14th Regiment (New York State Militia): After the American Civil War

 Since the regiment's return from the battlefields of the American Civil War, the 14th was twice involved in service, first during the quarantine disturbances at Fire Island in September 1892, and throughout the Brooklyn motormen's strike in January 1895.
 The 14th was one of the few regiments selected in General Orders, No.8, General Headquarters, State of New York, dated Adjutant General Office, Albany, 27 April 1898, to enter United States Military service.
 At that time the regiment consisted of ten companies.
 Upon receiving this order the regiment began recruiting to fill these companies as well as organize two additional ones.

 The 14th Regiment, Infantry, New York Volunteers was mustered into the service in May 1898 take part in the Spanish–American War.
 The regiment was in Federal service for only four months and was detailed to camp service.
 The 14th did not reach the front lines, but made preparations for duty in Cuba, and the soldiers were in a "fine state of organization".
 All of the 14th's officers and men were anxious to be involved the real fighting on the front lines, but this movement was deemed unnecessary by the government after considerable thought.

 On 1 May, the regiment was ordered to camp at Hempstead, Long Island New York.
-The regiment then reported to Major General Charles F. Roe, who was in command of the National Guard.
+The regiment then reported to Major General Charles Francis Roe, who was in command of the National Guard.
 The 14th then mustered into service as follows: Companies A, G, K, and M on 13 May; the rest of its companies on 16 May.
 On 17 May, the regiment left Hempstead and proceeded by rail to Camp George H. Thomas, Chickamauga, Georgia.
 The regiment arrived and was assigned to the First Brigade, First Division, Third Army Corps on 29 May.

 On 5 September, the 14th Infantry received orders to muster out on corner of Eighth Avenue and Fifteenth Street, Brooklyn at the armory.
 The men of the 14th left Anniston on 14 September and arrived in Brooklyn on 16 September.
 In 1893, the Eighth Avenue Armory was constructed for the regiment.
 They were mustered out United States service on 27 October 1898.

 The regiment entered the Spanish–American War as the 14th New York Infantry and many sons of veterans who fought during the American Civil War with the 14th Brooklyn enlisted with the 14th New York Infantry.
 Following the Spanish–American War, 14th New York Infantry troops reinforced the 106th Infantry and fought in World War I.